Moonmore/Speaker-Verification/README.md

- In addition to the three model introductions, we have also published our database on the Zenodo , the detailed address is: https://zenodo.org/record/3241566 Data description in the data folder。
+ In addition to the three model introductions, we have also published our database on the Zenodo , the detailed address is: https://zenodo.org/record/3241566 Data description in the data folder.

  Then, give the results of all trials files and corresponding model generation.